ringcentral/engage-voice-api-docs/docs/authentication/auth-ringcentral.md

 </ol>
 </div>

 When you are done, you will be taken to the app's dashboard.
-Make note of the Client ID and Client Secret.
-We will be using those momentarily.
+Make note of the Client ID.
+This is your Client ID for the App in the Sandbox.
+To start using Engage APIs, you need to graduate your app to Production and use the Production Client ID and Client Secret in upcoming steps.

+<a target="new" href="https://docs.google.com/forms/d/e/1FAIpQLScyidt7WFb_CJrpn9yGbcZ8P_gQ42UvXz3oBBnjF0tRh7MVMw/viewform?usp=sf_link" class="btn btn-primary">Request Graduation of Engage Voice App</a>

 ## Retrieve RingCentral Access Token